Twitter has quietly started verifying users again

 — Twitter Support (@TwitterSupport) November 15, 2017

 Since then, Twitter has unverified certain accounts–mostly white nationalists and conspiracy theorists.
-Meanwhile, the company yet to announce a new verification system yet.
+Meanwhile, the company yet to announce a new verification system.

 However, a few accounts have been given blue checkmarks in the last few weeks: Michael Wolff, author of the new Trump tell-all book Fire and Fury, and Mick Mulvaney, the new director of the Consumer Financial Protection Bureau, are among them.
 For Wolff, according to the Wayback Machine, he was not verified as early as January 3, 2018.
 Similarly, Mulvaney’s CFPB account joined Twitter in November and seems to have been given the checkmark sometime in the last few weeks.
-One of my editors at Fast Company was also verified last week, after applying a few months ago.
+One of my editors at Fast Company, Anjali Khosla, was also verified last week, after applying a few months ago.

 Twitter did not comment on the record, and has yet to issue a new post about re-introducing verification.

-While it’s likely some accounts personally lobbied Twitter for verification, this was not the case for my editor.
+While it’s likely some accounts personally lobbied Twitter for verification, this was not the case for Khosla.
 Thus, it appears that Twitter has begun implementing a new system for the blue checkmarks, or at least allowing a few to slip between the cracks.CGW